rexstjohn/echoprint-ios-sample/README.md

 March 10th, 2014

 Turns out many of the .h headers were not set to C++ and we needed to link against the C++ dylib.
-Now it seems to compile.
-Hopefully this is the final step to making it all work.
+I have successfully used this to both select a song from my library and record an audio segment and correctly identify it now.

 (March 6th, 2014)